CDCgov/data-exchange-upload/upload-server/readme.md

 This will create a local container that can be used by the following steps.

-From the `upload-server` directory in the Upload Server repository run the following command to built a system using both Upload and PS API.
+From the `upload-server` directory in the Upload Server repository run the following command to build a system using both the Upload and Processing Status services.

 > [!NOTE]
-> In order to avoid port colissions, set the environment variable `SINK_PORT` to a value other than `8080`.
+> In order to avoid port collisions, set the environment variable `SINK_PORT` to a value other than `8080`.
 Suggested port: `8082`

 ```
 podman-compose -f docker-compose.yml -f docker-compose.localstack.yml -f ../../data-exchange-processing-status/docker-compose.yml -f compose.pstatus.yml up -d